-Prior to joining The Open University Business School, Terry was Principal Lecturer in the Faculty of Media at Leeds Trinity University where he had institution-wide responsibility for international links.
+Prior to joining The Open University Business School, Terry was Principal Lecturer in the Faculty of Media at what is now Leeds Trinity University where he had institution-wide responsibility for international links.
 His industry experience includes marketing and advertising management roles at Nestle-Rowntree, and pioneerng the marketing and publicity functions at two regional repertory theatres: Derby Playhouse and York Theatre Royal.
 He has consulted on marketing for a number of organisations in the arts and non-profit sector, most recently for the European Fundraising Association.
 He has also served as Senior Examiner for the Chartered Institute of Marketing, having developed and written the CIM Introductory Certificate in Marketing qualification.

 Terry's subject-based research focuses on the use of marketing in the arts and for positive social change.
 Recent publications include work on museums and engagement, internal social marketing to encourage sustainable workplace behaviour, and consumer behaviour in arts audiences.

 Massive Open Online Courses on FutureLearn, the Open University's wholly-owned MOOC platform, reach thousands of people around the world with learning that can change their lives.
-Currently the Faculty of Business and Law's MOOC Programme, under Terry's direction, is enhancing the intrinsic value of such learning by opening a pathway to university credit from MOOCs.
+Currently the Faculty of Business and Law's MOOC Programme is enhancing the intrinsic value of such learning by opening a pathway to university credit from MOOCs.
 The Business and Finance Fundamentals Program features eight MOOCs focusing on employability skills relevant to early career builders, and those looking for their next job and/ or contemplating a university degree.
 The Digital Economy Program, aimed at the more established professional, contextualises key management disciplines in the contemporary setting of technology-led disruption.
 Both programs have been designed with industry input and seek to engage with the needs of today's workforce.

 Terry is on the editorial board of the International Journal of Non-Profit and Voluntary Sector Management and is the Regional Editor (Europe) for Arts and the Market (previously known as Arts Marketing, an International Journal).
 He is also the elist owner for the Arts and Heritage Marketing Special Interest Group of the Academy of Marketing.